mdoaa/Posture-corrector-Vest-/README.md

 ## Usage Instructions

 ### 1. Hardware Operation & Calibration
-The SitX jacket is designed for "Set and Forget" operation once calibrated.

-* Initial Calibration: Upon wearing the jacket, sit in your ideal upright position and short-press the Right Button.
-The system will set the current Pitch/Roll and FSR values as the "Zero" reference.
-The OLED will display CALIBRATED.
-* Manual Valve Override: If you wish to deflate the pneumatic chambers manually, long-press the Right Button for 2 seconds.
-This opens the relief valves.
-* Haptic Toggle: Short-press the Left Button to toggle the vibration motor wave ON/OFF.
-The status will update on the OLED.
+* **Initial Calibration (Zero-Point Reset):** Over time, IMU sensors may experience slight drift.
+Users can easily reset their "neutral" baseline position directly from the Mobile App to ensure the AI model receives accurate reference points.
+* **Manual Pneumatic Override:** If the user requires immediate lower-back comfort outside of the automatic AI triggers, they can manually inflate or deflate the air chambers via the app's manual control dashboard.

 ### 2. Logic & Actuation Flow
-The firmware follows a multi-stage logic gate to prevent false positives:
+The firmware follows a multi-stage logic gate to prevent false positives (e.g., bending down to pick up a pen):

-1. Detection: The ESP32 polls the 4 FSR sensors and the MPU6050 every 100ms.
+1. **Detection:** The ESP32 continuously polls the MPU sensor.
-2. Validation: If the sensors detect a "Slouch" or "Lean" (e.g., Pitch > 10°), a timer starts.
-3. Haptic Alert: After 15 seconds of continuous poor posture, a vibration wave is triggered across the 8 motors along the back.
+2. **AI Classification:** The model interprets the spatial data to identify states like "Slouching" or "Leaning."
+3. **Time-Delay Validation:** A timer starts to ensure the poor posture is sustained for a specific duration (e.g., 15 seconds) before reacting.
-4. Pneumatic Correction: If the user does not correct their posture, the system activates the Pumps to inflate the corrective air chambers.
+4. **Intervention:** The system triggers instant haptic feedback and activates the pneumatic pumps to correct the spinal alignment.
-5. Data Sync: Every 5 seconds, the system sends a JSON payload via MQTT containing real-time angles, counter increments, and hardware states.
+5. **Active Coaching:** The app logs the specific error and prescribes a personalized corrective stretch based on the fatigued muscle group.

 ---
 ## Tech Stack

-* Flutter & GetX: Mobile application development.
+* **Mobile App:** Flutter & GetX (State Management).
-* React: Web landing page and customer portal.
+* **AI Model:** Custom ML posture classification model based on biomechanical datasets.
+* **Web Storefront:** React (hosted on Vercel).
-* Node.js & MQTT: Real-time backend communication.
+* **Backend:** Node.js (RESTful API) & MQTT Broker.
-* MongoDB Atlas: Cloud storage for session logs.
-* C++/Arduino: Firmware for ESP32 and sensor fusion.
+* **Database:** MongoDB Atlas (Time-series data storage).
+* **Hardware:** ESP32 Microcontroller, C++/Arduino firmware, MPU6500, Miniature Air Pumps, Solenoid Valves, 5V Relay.
 ---